parcimonic/legendary-flatpak/README.md

 If/when this project is more mature, I'll contact derrod and check if we can make this an official supported package.

+## Building

+If you've never done this before, please follow the the [documentation](https://docs.flatpak.org/en/latest/first-build.html#test-the-build) up to step 5.
+This will set you up with all current pre-requirements for this project and (hopefully) give you a bit of understanding about building flatpaks.

+Then you can run `flatpak-builder --user --install --force-clean build-dir com.gitlab.parcimonic.legendary.yml` to build and install this package.

+Run it with `flatpak run com.gitlab.parcimonic.legendary`.
+Use `flatpak run --command=bash com.gitlab.parcimonic.legendary` to open a bash shell in the sandbox.

 ## Contributing

 When submitting changes to the Flatpak manifest, please try to be as descriptive as possible, since the plan here is to learn more about Flatpak.